davecoulter/YSE_PZ/docs/install.rst

   CREATE USER 'explorer'@'localhost' IDENTIFIED BY '4Explor3R!';
   GRANT ALL PRIVILEGES ON *.* TO 'explorer'@'localhost' WITH GRANT OPTION;

-Finally, load the database using the existing YSE_PZ database file that someone hopefully sent you.
+Finally, exit out of mysql and load the database using the existing YSE_PZ database file that someone hopefully sent you.
 For the DB backup taken on Nov.
 4th, that command would be::